aldipermanaetikaputra/topsis2/README.md

 If you have anything to contribute, or functionality that you lack - you are more than welcome to participate in this!

-Additions to unit testing are very welcome
+Additions to unit testing are very welcome.

 ## License